Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 The most popular anti-malarial drug is Lariam which is taken once a week and needs to be taken over a full course to work.
 Side effect complaints have been fairly common for Larium and include hallucinations, insomnia and nightmares.
 Although certain scientific research suggests that Lariam makes a person more susceptible to Acute Mountain Sickness (AMS), there is still no proof, however, side effects often mimic AMS symtoms making it very difficult to diagnose.
 Doxycycline is another a popular drug and tends to bring on side-effects such as heartburn and indigestion.
 Malarone is also an option and seems to produce less potential side-effects, however, it is more expensive because of this.

-Please remember that the side effects mentioned above are not universal and can certainly be minimized by taking the drug correctly (i.e with food).
+Please remember that the side effects mentioned above are not universal and can certainly be minimised by taking the drug correctly (i.e with food).
 We recommend to all our trekkers to test any drug for side-effects several weeks prior to their trip.